Application Management

 - Select

-for the Viewer protocol policy. - Standard HTTP methods (
+Redirect HTTP to HTTPSfor the Viewer protocol policy. - Standard HTTP methods (

-) usually work, however BrillianCRM, ICM and QUIZ requireGET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE
+GET, HEAD) usually work, however BrillianCRM, ICM and QUIZ requireGET, HEAD, OPTIONS, PUT, POST, PATCH, DELETEfor user login to work. - Caching policy

-is chosen as otherwise it takes some time for changes to go live.
+CachingDisabledis chosen as otherwise it takes some time for changes to go live.

 Screenshot: Default Cache Behavior